 And speaking of old-looking sneakers, if this last tip applies to you, keep reading for my advice on purchasing a well-fitted pair of athletic shoes.

-How to Score the Perfect Pair of Sneakers in 4 Easy Steps
+Shoe Fitting Guide: How to Score the Perfect Pair of Sneakers in 4 Easy Steps

 Know when to ditch the old modelYour sneaker has a shelf life—about 400 miles, give or take.
 If you run regularly, that means they may only last 4 months—if you’re logging upwards of 30 miles a week, you might need to replace them even sooner.
 No matter how great the shoe, once it’s worn out, your feet will start to hurt.
 Period.
 Not sure how to keep track of replacement timing?
 Check out these hacks for knowing when your sneakers need replacing.

 Divide and conquerMany runners swear by having separate shoes for training and for racing, allowing them a lighter sneaker for competitive runs, while still making sure their feet are supported during training.
 This practice also has the advantage of making sure your foot doesn’t always step the same way, which decreases the likelihood of repetitive injuries like stress fractures.